theintern/intern-tutorial/README.md

 The application itself consists of a basic HTML page and a single “app” package.

+*In order for the demo application to work properly during the tutorial, make sure that you access it using a real Web server.
+Like most applications, it will not work from a file: URL, due to cross-protocol browser security restrictions.*

 ## What can Intern test?

 Intern can test all sorts of things: